482 Visa Documents Checklist: What to Prepare Before You Lodge

 Degree Certificates and Academic Transcripts

 Original-level scans of all degrees, diplomas, or certificates.
-Certified copies are required in most cases — a migration agent or a Notary Public can certify copies.
+Include certified copies if the Department or assessing authority requires them.
 Transcripts (the full list of subjects and results, not just the graduation certificate) are required for each qualification.

 Employment References